Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 How NFL betting works

 You can bet on NFL futures at virtually any point in the calendar year.
 Futures bets are wagers that you place on results that won’t play out until a “future” date, usually well beyond the day you place it.
-Here are some of the most popular NFL futures:
+Here are some of the most popular NFL futures odds:

 If you think Aaron Rodgers, the 2020 AP NFL Most Valuable Player, will have an MVP season again, you can back him up with a futures bet well in advance of the season.
 You can’t predict the twists and turns of the season, or whether Rodgers will get injured at any point, but your odds will likely never be higher (and your potential payout larger) than before the season begins.

 The regular season usually kicks off in the week after Labor Day, and the majority of games take place on Sundays.
-Although Thursday Night Football and Monday Night Football are now schedule staples, too.
+Although Thursday Night Football and Monday Night Football now schedule staples, too.
+Find MNF odds, TNF odds, and SNF odds via the links.

 A full menu of pregame bets is available in the week before the games start, chief among them: